 The above command show the contents of ostechnix.txt starting from 10th line.

 If you want the 'more' utility to prompt you to continue reading the file by pressing the space bar key, just use -d flag:

 As you see in the above screenshot, the more command prompts you to press SPACEBAR key to continue.

 To view the summary of all options and keybindings in the help section, press h.

 For more details about 'more' command, refer man pages.

 The 'less' program

-The ‘less‘ command is also used to open a given file for interactive reading, allowing scrolling and search.
+The 'less' command is also used to open a given file for interactive reading, allowing scrolling and search.
 If the content of the file is too large, it pages the output and so you can scroll page by page.
-Unlike the ‘more’ command, it allows scrolling on both directions.
-That means, you can scroll up and down through a file.
+It allows scrolling on both directions.
+Meaning - you can scroll up and down through a file.

 So, feature-wise, 'less' has more advantages than 'more' command.
 Here are some notable advantages of 'less' command: